AMinehan/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-This is the git repository containing exercises for my presentation
+This is the git repository containing the exercises for my presentation

 # Instructions